Best cars for £99 a month: top budget car finance deals March 2026

 If you're looking to drive a new car but have a limited budget, opting for a cheap car PCP finance deal is one of the best ways of getting behind the wheel.
 However, finding the cheapest deals isn't always easy.

-Finding a new car for around £99 per month today is a tricky task, but not impossible.
+Finding a new car for around £99 per month today is becoming a near-impossible task.
 However, it's also important to consider factors like the deposit you need to pay, and the length of the agreement, and making sure you can afford the whole deal.

 For that reason, this page includes deals with cheap monthly payments, plus those with additional incentives like deposit contributions, 0% APR and zero deposit deals that all help lower that all-important monthly bill.